Orange County Boating Accidents Attorney

 Punitive damages are awarded when a defendant has acted in a particularly callous, malicious or grossly negligent manner.
 Punitive damages are meant as a punishment to the defendant as well as a deterrent to others.
 Your Orange County attorney can determine what damages you are entitled to receive following your boating accident.
 It can be a real relief to allow someone else to take responsibility for the legal aspects of your boating accident, giving you time to recover from your injuries.

 Types of Boating Accidents

-Most boating accidents happen when one vessel collides with another, however additional type of boating accidents include:
+Most boating accidents happen when one vessel collides with another, however additional types of boating accidents include: